 - Where is the Florence Cathedral located?

-- Brunelleschi Pass: Full: €30 | Reduced: €12 | Includes all sites (Cathedral, Bell Tower, Museum, Baptistery, Santa Reparata)
+- Brunelleschi Pass: Full price: €30 | Reduced: €12 | Includes all monuments (Duomo, Bell Tower, Museum, Baptistery, Santa Reparata)

-- Giotto Pass: Full: €20 | Reduced: €7 | Includes all sites except the Cathedral (Bell Tower, Museum, Baptistery, Santa Reparata)
+- Giotto Pass: Full price: €20 | Reduced: €7 | Includes all monuments except the Duomo (Bell Tower, Museum, Baptistery, Santa Reparata)

-- Ghiberti Pass: Full: €15 | Reduced: €5 | Covers three sites (Museum, Baptistery, Santa Reparata)
+- Ghiberti Pass: Full price: €15 | Reduced: €5 | Includes three monuments (Museum, Baptistery, Santa Reparata)

-1. Queue in person (not recommended)
+1. Get in line in person (not recommended)

 2. Book online